 If your child is suffering from anxiety, we are here to help.
-Located in Pittsburgh, PA, Southwood offers leading anxiety treatment for children and adolescents.
+Located near Pittsburgh, PA, Southwood offers leading anxiety treatment for children and adolescents.

-Learn more about anxiety treatment at Southwood Psychiatric Hospital in Pittsburgh, PA
+Learn more about anxiety treatment at Southwood Psychiatric Hospital near Pittsburgh, PA

 Anxiety, a general term for a group of disorders that cause a person to experience nervousness, fear, and worry, can affect how a child or adolescent feels and behaves.
 While mild anxiety can be unsettling, extreme anxiety can be debilitating and severely impact a young person on a daily basis.
 Anxiety is a treatable condition and by seeking treatment these young people can learn to overcome their anxiety and receive care for the existence of any co-occurring mental health conditions that could be exacerbating their anxiety.
 Southwood Psychiatric Hospital is a leading provider of mental health services for young people and includes specialized programming that aims to treat youth who are battling emotional, behavioral, and cognitive disturbances.
 The methods used at this hospital are proven to effectively help young people battling such concerns so that they can achieve the happy and healthy life they deserve.

-Why consider treatment for anxiety at Southwood Psychiatric Hospital in Pittsburgh, PA
+Why consider treatment for anxiety at Southwood Psychiatric Hospital near Pittsburgh, PA

 When a young person has anxiety, it can do much more than make him or her worry.
 It can lead to the development of, or worsen, other mental health conditions like depression or substance abuse.
 Furthermore, anxiety can lead to a number of physical health conditions, make it hard for a person to sleep, cause digestive problems, and cause headaches.
 It can also cause a person to become extremely fatigued, experience body aches, and will lead to overall reduced functioning.
 If continued to be left untreated, anxiety can make it extremely difficult for a young person to excel academically, complete daily responsibilities, and establish or maintain personal relationships.
 Over time, the inability to make and keep friends can result in social isolation.
 In severe cases those with untreated anxiety will begin to engage in self-harming behaviors or will begin to have thoughts of suicide.